COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-“Good physicians applaud patients to be active participants in their care and should encourage their patients to seek a second opinion,” said Alexander Hantel, M.D., director of medical oncology for Edward Cancer Center.
+“Good physicians applaud patients to be active participants in their care and should encourage their patients to seek a second opinion,” says Alexander Hantel, M.D., System Medical Director of Oncology at Edward-Elmhurst Health.
 “At Edward-Elmhurst Health, we offer a Second Opinion Clinic, which is available to any patient who wants to better understand their diagnosis and treatment options.”

 If you decide to get a second opinion, go prepared.
 Here are some questions to ask the doctor: